| Fee | When it applies | How it is billed | How to avoid surprises |

 When 'low' quotes are actually high

-A quote that's 25% below the others usually means accessorials are stripped out.
+A quote well below the others on the same inventory usually means accessorials are stripped out.
 The customer pays the difference at delivery.
 This is the most common pricing pattern in scammy broker-led sales — the headline number wins the booking; the real number arrives with the truck.